rgutialo/shop-restful-service/README.md

 #### Rest

 In order to respect the REST constraints, we decided to implement this service using Spring HATEOAS.
-In all cases, this service returns an HTTEntity with HttpStatus (OK, NOT FOUND).
+In all cases, this service returns an HTTEntity with HttpStatus (OK, CREATED, NOT FOUND).
 Furthermore, this service returns not only the JSON object, but also the location of the resource returned.

 ### Comments